lsempe77/personal_website/content/authors/admin/_index.md

     url: https://www.qmu.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include social and spatial epidemiology, population health, socio determinants of health and education.
+I study those areas from a policy design and evaluation perspective.

 # Interests to show in About widget
 interests:
+  - Policy evaluation
-  - Artificial Intelligence
+  - Health systems
+  - Spatial and social epidemiology
-  - Computational Linguistics
+  - Mental health
-  - Information Retrieval
+  - Older people
+  - Children and education

 # Education to show in About widget
 education: